ZehaoLi666/Python-100days/Beginers/Day12(scope).md

   print(variable)
 ```

-if you want to use the global variable in the add() function, use `global` to import global variable in the function.
+If you want to use the global variable in the add() function, use `global` to import global variable in the function.